WHAT IS THIS USED FOR A FOUCAULT TESTER:

 Foucault in practice provide a graph that is the mathematical image of the curve obtained.
 Which is, (always mathematically) actually “superimposed” to the parable of reference, with a common contact zone of any of the zones taken into consideration,to judge the consequent relative positioning of the other zones, and corrections to be applied.

-Other zones may in fact be too "high", (and therefore scratchable with abrasion grit to lower them); or already ok, (do not touch); or too "low", (where we have already exceeded the value of excavating desirable, and to correct "raising" them, yiou need lower all other zones; Or take as a common point of contact, another cheaper zone.
+Other zones may in fact be too "high", (and therefore scratchable with abrasion grit to lower them); or already ok, (do not touch); or too "low", (where we have already exceeded the value of excavating desirable, and to correct "raising" them, yiou need lower all other zones; Or take as a common point of contact, another cheaper zone (if there are).

 Based on the evaluation of that chart, the operator decides from time to time which type of correction to be applied. and in that way, proceeding in correction and test into test, We come to the conclusion of a technically perfect mirror.

-That perfection is just a matter of patience and time, to the that the “n” fixes affect always infinitesimal of millionths of a millimetre thick surface glass, such as to never irreversibly affect the previous work.
+That perfection is just a matter of patience and time, because the “n” fixes affect always only one infinitesimal of millionths of a millimetre thick surface glass, such as to never irreversibly affect the previous work.
 And as for the time, that is also the light of the experience and guile of the operator, It has as a keen amateur a cost equal to zero.

 THE SCIENTIFIC PRINCIPLE